containers/youki/README.md

 $ docker run -it --rm --runtime youki busybox
 ```

 Afterwards, you can close the docker daemon process in other the other terminal.
-To restart normal docker daemon (if you had stopped it before), run :
+To restart normal docker daemon (if you had stopped it before), run:

 ```
 $ systemctl start docker # might need root permission
 ```

-### Integration test
+### Integration Tests

-Go and node-tap are required to run integration test.
+Go and node-tap are required to run integration tests.
 See the [opencontainers/runtime-tools](https://github.com/opencontainers/runtime-tools) README for details.

 ```
 $ git submodule update --init --recursive